jwiedeman/react-gtm-kit/README.md

 - First-party debug hooks (pluggable logger), not opinions.

 **Out of scope**

 - Authoring GTM tags or triggers (that lives in GTM UI).
 - Analytics opinions (GA4 schemas, naming conventions)—we provide optional scaffolding only.
 - Mobile SDKs (web only), SPA router integrations beyond “examples”.

 ## 3. Architecture at a glance

 ### Packages

 **Core (framework-agnostic)**

 - Responsibilities: create/claim the data layer; load one or more GTM containers exactly once; queue and flush pre-init pushes; support Consent Mode v2 updates; teardown/reset for tests; optional noscript string builder.
 - Inputs: container id(s), data layer name, optional environment query (gtm_auth, gtm_preview), CSP nonce, custom host for advanced deployments (documented caveats).
 - Outputs: data-layer push API; consent update API; lifecycle hooks.

-**React adapter (optional)**
+**React adapters (optional)**

-- Responsibilities: call core init on mount once (StrictMode-safe), provide trivial helpers to push events (e.g., pageviews on route change).
+- Modern package (`@react-gtm-kit/react-modern`): call core init on mount once (StrictMode-safe), provide hooks to push events (e.g., pageviews on route change) and manage consent.
-- Also provide a legacy wrapper for pre-hooks React.
+- Legacy package (`@react-gtm-kit/react-legacy`): wraps class components with a higher-order component that manages init/teardown and exposes the same push/consent surface via props.

 **Next.js helpers (optional)**

 - Responsibilities: pageview bridge for App Router; server utility for passing a CSP nonce; helper that returns the official noscript iframe markup for server layouts (string only, no client auto-injection).

 ### Design constraints

 - Single shared data layer by default; support custom names as an advanced option (document risks of multiple layers).
 The data layer is the canonical contract in GTM.[^cite-gtm-contract]
 - Default to Google’s host for the container script; allow custom host only for advanced setups (e.g., same-origin server-side tagging) and warn that standard GTM web containers expect the Google host.[^cite-sst]
 - Provide a noscript iframe helper for server rendering, since Google recommends including it for users with JavaScript disabled.[^cite-noscript]

 ## 4. Functional requirements (FR)

 - **FR-1 Initialization**
   - Accept one or more container IDs.
   - Create the data layer if missing; never overwrite an existing array.